Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

 \paragraph{Asymmetric matrix completion.} Finally, we extend our results to the asymmetric matrix completion.
-In particular, we show that the true solutions with a factorized rank of at most $k-1$ are either non-critical or strict saddle points.
-This result holds with any arbitrarily small (but constant) fraction of noise.
-Moreover, unlike the symmetric setting, we prove that there exists at least one true solution that is not a critical point, even when a slight overestimation of the true rank occurs (for instance, $k= r+1$), or when the full matrix $\trueX$ is observed.
-Finally, we study the landscape of asymmetric matrix completion for matrices exhibiting a property known as \textit{coherence}.
+In particular, we show that the true solutions with a factorized rank of at most $k-1$ are either non-critical or strict saddle points. {Therefore, they are neither global nor local optima.} This result holds with any arbitrarily small (but constant) fraction of noise. {Moreover, we prove that a subset of the true solutions are non-critical points, even when the overestimation of the true rank is mild (for instance, $k= r+1$), or when the full matrix $\trueX$ is observed.} Finally, we study the landscape of asymmetric matrix completion for matrices exhibiting a property known as \textit{coherence}.
 These are matrices where at least one of their left or right singular vectors aligns with a standard unit vector.
-We show that the asymmetric matrix completion with a coherent ground-truth $\trueX$ has the most undesirable landscape, as none of the true solutions are critical points.
+We show that the asymmetric matrix completion with a coherent ground-truth $\trueX$ has the most undesirable landscape, as none of the true solutions are even critical points.
 This result holds true even when the complete matrix $\trueX$ is observed, or strikingly, when the model is exactly parameterized.